PeakIndicators/Getting-Started-On-Azure-ML/what-is-azure-ml-studio.md

 * Datasets aid in management of the data you use for model training and pipeline creation.
 * Once you have a model you want to deploy, you create a registered model.
 * Use the registered model and a scoring script to create a deployment endpoint.

+## Azure Machine Learning Studio for Machine Learning Assets
+Azure Machine Learning Studio defines the boundary for a set of related machine learning assets.
+You can use it to group machine learning assets based on projects, deployment environments (for example, test and production), teams, or some other organizing principle.
+The assets in a workspace include:

+* Compute targets for development, training, and deployment.
+* Data for experimentation and model training.
+* Notebooks containing shared code and documentation.
+* Experiments, including run history with logged metrics and outputs.
+* Pipelines that define orchestrated multi-step processes.
+* Models that you have trained.

 ## What tasks can we do within Azure Machine Learning Studio?